Oxalate Sensitivity: Everything You Need To Know

 A Low Oxalate Diet

-As mentioned above when starting the diet it is important to remember that your symptoms may get worse or fluctuate up and down before becoming better.
+As mentioned above, when starting the diet, it is essential to remember that your symptoms may get worse or fluctuate up and down before becoming better.
 With this in mind, it is not advisable to go cold turkey and remove all high oxalate overnight.
 This approach may cause more acute detox symptoms.
-A methodical step by step approach is more prudent when doing the diet.
+A systematic step-by-step approach is more prudent when implementing a diet.
 For example, begin by halving your consumption of the offending foods by half in the first week.
-Halve them again in the second week and so on.
+Halve them again in the second week, and so on.

 Supplements and Support

 The diet is foundational to treating symptoms of oxalate sensitivity.
-However, there are some supplements and other complementary therapeutic interventions.
+However, some supplements and other complementary therapeutic interventions are also available.

 Supplements

-- Calcium Citrate – Helps remove any oxalates from the gut.
-A dosage recommendation is 250mg of calcium citrate powder taken just before meals or just before the time of day when symptoms worsen.
+- Calcium Citrate helps remove oxalates from the gut.
+A dosage recommendation is 250mg taken just before meals or just before the time of day when symptoms worsen.

 - Potassium Citrate